t-edson/PicPas/README.md

 Bit()          Convert an expression to a bit expression.
 Byte()         Convert an expression to a byte expression.
 Word()         Convert an expression to a word expression.
+DWord()        Convert an expression to a dword expression.
 SetAsInput()   Set a 8-bits port or a pin as an input.
 SetAsOutput()  Set a 8-bits port or a pin as an output.
 ```